kmonad/kmonad/doc/installation.md

 CFBundleVersion` to check the version: if `1.15.0` is shown, then the installed dext is compatibile with kmonad and you can move onto [installing kmonad](#installing-kmonad).
 If another version is listed, this may work too (but has not been tested).
+For running kmonad on macOS 17.0 (Sonoma), you should install the dext version 3.1.0.

 ##### Build and sign the dext yourself